MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Using.md

 or a path to a module file.

 When `<module-name>` is a path, the path can be fully qualified or relative.
-A relative path is resolved relative to the script that contains the using statement.
+A relative path resolves relative to the script that has the `using` statement.

 When `<module-name>` is a name or module specification, PowerShell searches the **PSModulePath** for the specified module.